 Sometime last year, we went to a garden centre and had a sneaky hot chocolate in the cafe there and when it was served, it had a super cute little biscuit hanging on the side of the mug.
 I didn’t even realise that biscuits that hang on your mug were even a thing but after having a quick Pinterest search at the time, I realised it totally was.

-I’ve been meaning to have a go at making my own version ever since but I’ve just never got around to it until yesterday when I used my basic biscuit recipe to have a go at making them.
-My biscuit recipe is ideal for this because not only is it easy to make it holds it’s shape really well so it can cope with you cutting a little bit out for it to hang on your mug.
+I’ve been meaning to have a go at making my own version ever since but I’ve just never got around to it until yesterday when I used my basic biscuit recipe to have a go at making some Valentine’s biscuits.
+My old favourite biscuit recipe is ideal for making these because not only is it easy to make, it also holds its shape really well so it can cope with you cutting a little bit out for it to hang on your mug.